Chapter 07: Color, Material & Finish (CMF)

 - Consistency creates brand: CMF palette across product line

-In Chapter 08: Prototyping & Testing, you'll learn how to build physical models to test and validate your designs.
+Continue to Chapter 08: Prototyping & Testing to learn how to build physical models that test and validate your designs.

 Exercise: Create a CMF board for a product of your choice: